 However, the situation changes significantly if we use the bkpsolver for the solution of the deterministic bilevel problems.
-Figure 4 (top) clearly illustrates the benefits of using the heuristic.
+Figure 2 (top) clearly illustrates the benefits of using the heuristic.
 In the sequential as well as in the idealized parallel setting, H-BKP significantly outperforms H-IC and E-MF.
 We further observe that, compared to E-MF, the sequential runtime of H-BKP is more than a factor of 15 smaller in the median.
-The same qualitative behavior can be observed for the idealized parallel setting.
+The same qualitative behavior can be observed for the idealized parallel setting as well.
 In terms of the solution quality, we note that more instances satisfy the sufficient conditions for optimality in Theorems 2 and 3 when using H-BKP instead of H-IC.
-Moreover, H-BKP solves 33 instances that have not been solved by E-MF, resulting in 99.11 % of the 560 considered instances being solved to global optimality.
-For the remaining 5 instances for which H-BKP has found a feasible point with finite but non-zero gap, we report a gap of at most 0.18 %; cf. Figure 1 (left).
-Comparing to the results obtained from E-MF, however, we could verify ex post that H-BKP indeed solves all 560 considered instances to global optimality; cf. Figure 2 (left).
+The results in Table 5 indicate that, in the case of multiple optimal solutions to the deterministic bilevel problems, the bkpsolver is more likely to return a solution that is a maximal packing; see, e.g., Definition 1 in Fischetti et al. (2019).
+The latter contributes to an improved performance of our method.
+In particular, we emphasize that H-BKP solves 33 instances to optimality that are not solved by E-MF, resulting in 99.11 % of the 560 considered instances being solved to global optimality.
+For the remaining 5 instances for which H-BKP has found a feasible (but not provably optimal) point, we report a gap of at most 0.18%; cf. Figure 1 (left).